petre-renware/renpo/doc_src/services.md

 * technical project management and software engineering

-A detailed list with computing science [competencies can be found here](competente.md).
+A detailed list with computing science [competencies (RO language) is available here](competente.md).